donalhenry/dslexamples/README.md

 ======================
 Examples of gradle DSL

-Wanted to create some working examples of some of the basic techniques used with gradle DSL.
+Wanted to create some working examples that illustrate some of the basic techniques used with gradle DSL.

 The code of all examples have a common structure.
 The top-level **build.gradle** file has the DSL instance and maybe a few tasks.
 The DSL parsing code is within one more groovy files within the **buildSrc** tree.